If you’re interested in learning how to buy IPO stock, you’ve come to the right place.

 Just because you can buy IPO shares doesn’t mean you should, of course.
 There’s an opportunity for real gains, but the risks are also significant.

 There are several hurdles you’ll have to clear before you can purchase IPO stock.
+Here’s what you need to do, step by step:

 1. Have an Account With a Participating Broker